One Bloor West: Retail and hotel

 The first 18 storeys of One Bloor West will include restaurants, event spaces, two major retailers and a luxury Hyatt hotel created under its boutique Andaz brand.
 The 160-room Andaz Toronto will occupy the fourth to sixteenth floors of the building, with the lobby on the fourth floor and an outdoor pool deck on the sixth floor.

-The original plan for the highly visible ground floor retail space was to have Toronto's new Apple Store move in to a space designed by Foster and Partners.
+The original plan for the highly visible ground floor retail space was for an Apple Store move in to a space designed by Foster and Partners.
 As of December 2023, that space is without a tenant following One Bloor West’s receivership filing in October 2023.
 In March 2022, Apple launched a lawsuit to terminate its lease agreement with Mizrahi Developments, and claimed $6.9 million in delay damages, expressing "profound disappointment" with One Bloor West’s developers in regards to missed deadlines; Press reports following the receivership filing confirmed that the Apple will not move into the space.

 According to photographer Pedro Marques, the store was to feature a three-story vaulted ceiling with a cantilevered mezzanine over the main floor, a build which was complicated by Apple's requirements that there be no interior columns, and was to be fronted by three-story glass panels.
 Manufactured in Gersthofen, Germany, each glass panel measures over 2.3 m wide, 11.5 m high and 10.9 cm thick, with eight sheets of laminated glass.
 The retail portion of the tower was originally scheduled to open in 2021.